-Our VJs Henk Nijman are resident VJs at FRIS parties.
+Our VJs are resident VJs at FRIS parties.
 These parties are meant for children between the ages 12 and 16.

 The parties are given all around The Netherlands, in this way they give every child the opportunity to party in a responsible way!